mkfeuhrer/minesweeper/README.md

 Feel free to fork and add changes.
 Download the zip file -
 1 - Open the download directory -> minesweeperavishkar -> app ->  build -> outputs -> apk -> minesweeper.apk
 Copy the apk file to your android device .
-Install , run and enjoy .
+Install , run and enjoy.
 2 - Run through android studio by importing the project.